-Send an anonymous tip to Campus Safety regarding criminal or suspicious activity by texting MUTIP and your message to 50911.
+Send an anonymous tip to Campus Safety regarding criminal or suspicious activity by texting MUTIP and your message to 79516.

 Members of the campus community can alert the Campus Safety Department to criminal or suspicious activity by activating the MUTIP service from their cellular phone.
-To send a message, enter 50911 into the recipient area (“To:”) of your phone.
+To send a message, enter 79516 into the recipient area (“To:”) of your phone.
 In the message area, type MUTIP

 Please note that text messages sent through this service are to

 For immediate assistance call Campus Safety directly at 570-674-6300 or 911.

-All members of the campus community are encouraged to subscribe to MUALERT.
+All members of the campus community are encouraged to subscribe to MU ALERT.

-To subscribe to MUALERT, students and employees are required to create an account and provide information such as a cell phone number and email address.
-The campus community is notified annually regarding registration procedures and access to the MUALERT system.
+To subscribe to MU ALERT, students and employees are required to create an account and provide information such as a cell phone number and email address.
+The campus community is notified annually regarding registration procedures and access to the MU ALERT system.

+Campus Safety management personnel including the Director and Supervisors, will determine the content of the emergency message and initiate the notification without unreasonable delay.
 Notification messages will be sent to the entire campus, unless it has been determined that issuing a notification will jeopardize efforts to assist a victim, or may otherwise compromise the effective control of the emergency.

 Scheduled safety inspections are completed on a periodic basis, however, students and staff are encouraged to promptly report unsafe or hazardous conditions to the Campus Safety Department.

 Campus Safety Officers conduct comprehensive safety inspections which involve all University owned properties and exterior areas.
 These inspections include lighting surveys, fire extinguisher charge status, walkway conditions,and other areas of potential increased risk.
 A work order system will alert the Facilities staff to areas of concern that are in need of repair and will prioritize response in the interest of safety.

 Conditions to report include unsafe steps, rails, icy/snow covered walks, dim lighting areas, and inoperable doorway locking mechanisms.